+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The bar-headed goose is a migratory bird that undertakes one of the greatest journeys ever on earth.
 The heads of these geese are marked with black and white striations, which are easily identifiable.

-These fantastic birds are known to pass by Mount Everest every year on their migration between their breeding grounds in Central Asia and their wintering grounds in India.
+These remarkable birds migrate past Mount Everest every year as they travel between their breeding grounds in Central Asia and their wintering grounds in India.
 They are the only birds that habitually fly so high up in the air, and the air is perilously thin.

 Bar-headed geese have been overflying Everest over millions of generations in what the local communities term their seasonal migration.
 According to stories transmitted by Sherpa families, these birds have been performing this fantastic voyage for thousands of years.

-When fully grown, the bar-headed geese weigh between 5 and 6 pounds and are therefore light enough to soar with amazing ease.
-They also fly in large flocks of hundreds or even thousands of birds flying in a big mass.
+Fully grown bar-headed geese weigh between 5 and 6 pounds, making them light enough to soar with remarkable ease.
+They also fly in large flocks, often consisting of hundreds or even thousands of birds moving together in massive groups.

 Their strong wings enable them to fly to heights that most animals would just fall.
 These fantastic skills enable them to do one of the riskiest things in the animal kingdom, to cross the highest mountain in the world with perseverance and prowess.